All Episodes

 We'll get to it right after this.

-Senate Judiciary Committee's been investigating for two years whether this company had improper access to the highest levels of U.S. government while Clinton was Secretary of State.
+Senate Judiciary Committee has been investigating for two years whether this company had improper access to the highest levels of U.S. government.

-In its letter to the committee, Taneo declined to help with most of their questions, including questions about a previously unreported three-hour meeting at the consulting firm's office in 2012 with Cheryl Mills, one of Hillary's conciliaries, when she was chief of staff to Hillary at the State Department.
+In its letter to the committee, Teneo declined to help with most of their questions, including questions about a previously unreported three-hour meeting at the consulting firm's office in 2012 with Cheryl Mills, one of Hillary's concigliaries, when she was chief of staff to Hillary at the State Department.

-Founders and other workers at Taneo have also worked for the Clintons, the State Department, the Clinton Foundation, or a combination of the three.
+Founders and other workers at Teneo have also worked for the Clintons, the State Department, the Clinton Foundation, or a combination of the three.

 The company describes itself as a global advisory firm that partners exclusively with the CEOs and senior leaders of many of the world's largest and most complex companies and organizations.

-Their connection with the Clintons exemplified Hillary's opponents what they say are her overly close ties to corporations that have paid her and her husband for speeches and who have donated to the family foundations.
+Their connection with the Clintons exemplifies to Hillary's opponents what they say are her overly close ties to corporations that have paid her and her husband for speeches and who have donated to the family foundations.

 Hillary has dismissed such allegations and suggestions as baseless smears for political gains.

-So a company with ties to Mrs. Clinton has donated money to the Foundation and the Senate Committee says, We got some questions for you.
+So a company with ties to Mrs. Clinton has donated money to the foundation and the chairs of the Senate Committee says, we got some questions for you not showing up.

 It's great to have you, sir.